a method created by: Marco C. Campi and Erik Weyer

 Consider the system

-Suppose that the structure of the
+Suppose that the structure of theto

-Assume that we have access to the system for experimentation: we generate a finite number, say 7 for the sake of simplicity, of input data and - based on the collected outputs - we are asked to construct a confidence interval
+Assume that we have access to the system for experimentation: we generate a finite number, say 7 for the sake of simplicity, of input data and - based on the collected outputs - we are asked to construct a confidence intervalfor

-$\hat{\Theta}$ for $\theta^0$ of guaranteed probability.
+of guaranteed probability.

-$\theta^0$ and $u_t$, a suitable choice of the noise sequence can lead to any observed output signal!
+, a suitable choice of the noise sequence can lead to any observed output signal!
 Let us see how LSCR gets around this problem.

 Before proceeding, we would like to clarify what is meant here by "guaranteed probability".
-We said that
+We said thatis regarded as a deterministic sequence, and the result is required to hold true for any

-We first indicate the input design and then the procedure for construction of the confidence interval
+We first indicate the input design and then the procedure for construction of the confidence interval.

 Input design

-$u_t$, $t = 1,\ldots,7$, be independent and identically distributed with distribution
+, be independent and identically distributed with distribution

 Procedure for construction of the confidence interval

-Rewrite the system as a model with generic parameter
+Rewrite the system as a model with generic parameter:

-Construct a predictor by dropping the noise term
+Construct a predictor by dropping the noise term:

-Next, we compute the prediction errors
+Next, we compute the prediction errorsfrom the observed data for

 Then, we take different averages of these functions.
 Precisely, we form 8 averages of the form:

-where the sets $I_i$ are subsets of $\{1,\ldots,7\}$ containing the elements highlighted by a bullet in the table below.
-For instance: $I_1 = \{1,2,4,5\}$, $I_2 = \{1,3,4,6\}$, etc.
+containing the elements highlighted by a bullet in the table below.
+For instance:

 The confidence interval is where at least two functions are below zero and at least two functions are above zero.

-A simulation example was run with $\theta^0 = 1$ and where the noise sequence was as shown in Figure 14.
+A simulation example was run withand where the noise sequence was as shown in Figure 14.
 This noise sequence was obtained as a realization of a biased independent Gaussian process with mean 0.5 and variance 0.1.
-The obtained $g_i(\theta)$ functions are given in Figure 15.
+The obtained

 We located the interval where at least two functions were below zero and at least two were above zero, obtaining the interval in Figure 15.
-Generalizing the theory for the case of no unmodelled dynamics, one can establish that the obtained interval has exacxt probability 0.5 of containing the true $\theta^0$ (see Campi and Weyer (2006)).
+Generalizing the theory for the case of no unmodelled dynamics, one can establish that the obtained interval has exacxt probability 0.5 of containing the true(see Campi and Weyer (2006)).

 Fig.14 Noise sequence.